patriciogonzalezvivo/eyeo16/README.md

 Note:

-So if I want to use it for example in the emblematic 10 PRINT maze algorithm looks like this
+Here is a recode of 10 PRINT maze algorithm in GLSL... here you can see how I'm constructing pseudo random from a sine wave.
+Not particularly simbolic.

-If I would like to take this that looks like CHANCE, and push it closer to the concept of Jung's synchronicity...
-I could construct random from a more simbolic source... like the wind direction.
+If I want to push this random closer to the concept of Jung's synchronicity, I should use a simbolical source to be more open to the collective... like the wind direction.

-Luckyly I have been working on a simple visualization of wind over time using Mapzen Map Engine... tangram.

 --